ngkriz/HKOhistoricalForecastFinder/README.md

 # HKOhistoricalForecastFinder

-use fullauto version. it runs fully auto to get a month of historical forecast
+it runs fully auto to get a month of historical forecasts